caseypaquola/BigBrainWarp/docs/pages/scripts.rst

 	# for example, transformation of a bigbrain to fsaverage can take the form
 	bigbrainwarp --in_lh lh.data.label.gii --in_rh rh.data.label.gii --in_space bigbrain --out_space fsaverage --desc data --wd /project/
+  # or with the docker version - note how the working inputs are preprended with the "mount/" and the working directory is set to "mount"
+  docker run -it --rm -v /project/:/BigBrainWarp/mount caseypaquola/bigbrainwarp \
+  bigbrainwarp --in_lh mount/lh.data.label.gii --in_rh mount/rh.data.label.gii --in_space bigbrain --out_space fsaverage --desc data --wd mount

 	# in contrast, transformation from icbm to bigbrainsym could be
 	bigbrainwarp --in_lh lh.data.label.txt --in_rh rh.data.label.txt --in_space fs_LR --interp linear --out_space bigbrain --out_dens 32 --desc data --wd /project/